AfaGaming/Simon-Game/README.md

 This is the source code of the Simon Game Website!
-Try out the website over at: {website}
+Try out the website over at: https://afagaming.github.io/SimonGame-hosting/